pierce-smith1/bgate/README.md

 We define a *combo query* as one of these complete lists.
 Some combo queries could be `ctrl+s` or `ctrl+shift+escape` or `z+alt`.
 When the gatebot recognizes a combo query, it interrupts typing mode.
-It then holds the given modifier key while pressing the other standard keys.
+It then holds the given modifier key while pressing the other standard keys, or if there are no other standard keys, one of the modifier keys.

 ### Mouse interaction